Edgar-Donk/frothy-brew/docs/colour_picker/starting_hsv.rst

 starts from white whereas value starts from black.
 Altering saturation or value has no effect on their own gradient, but they do affect the other component.
 When saturation and value are at 0 any change in hue has no effect, as we are at black.
-In fact Saturation stays black whenever value is 0, no matter what value hue or saturation have.
+In fact Saturation stays black whenever its value is 0, no matter what value hue or saturation have.
 Value changes from white to black when saturation is 0.